-"Here was an opportunity to further the State-rights Webster and Henry Clay had made speeches, and where theory while making capital out of eastern hostility toward the west.
+"Here was an opportunity to further the State-rights e theory while making capital out of eastern hostility toward the west.
 The resolution was attacked as an instance of what might be expected if it were admitted that a sectional majority had a right to control the central government.
 Calhoun, being president of the Senate, did not take part in the controversy that ensued, that is often spoken of as 'the great debate'.
 His place as the argumentative leader of the State-rights forces was